The Future of AI-Driven Software Engineering: Introduction

-The recent rise of \textbf{Large Language Models (LLMs)}~\cite{zhao2023survey}, especially following the global launch of \textbf{GPT3.5 and GPT4.0 by OpenAI}, have brought another revolution of programming, rapidly overshadowing platforms like SO~\cite{da2024chatgpt}.
-While program synthesis from natural language queries has been a subject of research for many years~\cite{gulwani2017program}, the performance of recent LLMs has shown results that were unthinkable just a few years ago~\cite{hou2024systematic,chen2021evaluating,du2024evaluating}.
+The recent rise of \textbf{Large Language Models (LLMs)}~\cite{zhao2023survey}, especially following the global launch of GPT3.5, GPT4o and more recently, o1, by OpenAI, have brought another revolution of programming, rapidly overshadowing platforms like SO~\cite{da2024chatgpt}.
+While program synthesis from natural language queries has been a subject of research for many years~\cite{gulwani2017program}, the performance of recent LLMs has shown results that were unthinkable just a few years ago~\cite{hou2024systematic,chen2021evaluating,du2024evaluating,fan2023large}.
 Now, developers no longer need to search on SO for code snippets; instead, they can directly ask GPT (or other LLMs), and even have conversational interactions to better understand and improve the generated code.
 Recently, SO removed statistics on its daily visit counts and officially addressed concerns about declining website traffic in a blog post\footnote{\url{https://stackoverflow.blog/2023/08/08/insights-into-stack-overflows-traffic/}}.
 The post acknowledges the decline in visits and attributes the trend to the release of GPT-4.
-We are witnessing a paradigm shift in software development where software engineers use LLMs or other AI systems to boost their productivity~\cite{rajbhoj2024accelerating,ebert2023generative}.
+We are witnessing a paradigm shift in software development where software engineers use LLMs and other AI systems to boost their productivity~\cite{rajbhoj2024accelerating,ebert2023generative}.
 We can confidently say that LLMs, alongside high-level programming languages, libraries, and developer Q\&A websites, have become essential tools for modern software development~\cite{ebert2023generative}.

 LLMs are here to stay.
-Indeed, their capabilities and performance in source code generation are set to improve in the future.
+Indeed, their capabilities and performance in a wide range of software engineering tasks are set to improve in the future.
 This is due to the increasing availability of open-source code for training purposes, alongside the ongoing efforts of the AI community to enhance LLM performance.
-As such, over the next five years, we anticipate that software engineers will continue to use LLMs (or similar AI systems) in code development.
+As such, over the next decade, we anticipate that software engineers will continue to use LLMs (or similar AI systems) in software development.

+Our research community must acknowledge and address the opportunities and challenges that arise from the use of AI in software engineering.
+Concerns persist regarding the quality of AI-generated code~\cite{liu2024your}, with notable issues regarding security and privacy~\cite{yao2024survey}.